The Time-Interlaced Self-Consistent Master System of Heterogeneous-Agent Models: Approximate Equilibrium in Models with Aggregate Risk

 For the purpose of comparison and benchmarking, the output from the computational strategy developed in this section can be cast in terms of average capital instead of consumption as a state variable (e.g., one can retrieve \eqref{4-2-b} from \eqref{4-2-a}).
 The differences between the method proposed here and the one from \cite{KS98} can be summarized as follows.
 First, assuming the affine structure postulated in \eqref{lin-subst} is in place, the mappings $H_{t,x}^y\phd$ can be computed exactly, i.e, within the accuracy of the numerical solver and the cubic spline interpolation, for any $t<T$ and any $x,y\in\XXX$~-- without the need to restrict those mappings to a particular type of functional dependence (e.g., log-linear) and without the need to simulate the individual behavior of a large number of households.
 The convergence (in uniform norm) $H_{t,x}^y\phd\to H_{\infty,x}^y\phd$ can then be confirmed numerically.
 Most important, \ref{mod-accu} below provides a tool for estimating the error from assuming the affine structure postulated in \eqref{lin-subst}, which is essentially the error from assuming the arrangement known as ``representative agent.'' \end{nit}

-Our next step is to reformulate the strategy from \ref{main-proc} in terms of the setup adopted in the present section and the reduced form postulated in \eqref{lin-subst}.
+Our next step is to reformulate the time-interlaced backward induction program from \ref{main-proc} in terms of the setup adopted in the present section and the reduced form postulated in \eqref{lin-subst}.
 For the sake of simplicity the description that follows is written with infinite time horizon in mind, but with the understanding that finite time horizon merely means interrupting the program before it detects convergence.